RobinFassinaMoschiniForks/adversary_emulation_library/ocean_lotus/README.md

 ## Notice

-Copyright 2023 MITRE Engenuity.
+Copyright 2023 The MITRE Corporation.
 Approved for public release.
 Document number CT0084

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License